-JOURNALISM
+INTRO TO JOURNALISM

-This class is designed to teach students the skills necessary in communicating in the print media today with emphasis on writing, but including interviewing, observing, reporting, reacting and synthesizing.
-Students will be given the opportunity to discover and explore various forms of writing utilized in journalism.
-Ethics, law and responsibility will also be discussed and applied to real life situations.
-Advanced skills such as interpretation, analysis, creativity and design will be developed in this laboratory setting.
+This class is designed to teach students the skills necessary to communicate in print media today, emphasizing writing, including interviewing, observing, reporting, reacting, and synthesizing.
+Students will discover and explore various forms of writing utilized in journalism.
+Ethics, law, and responsibility will also be discussed and applied to real-life situations.
+Students must be comfortable in weekly reporting and presenting the information.